 It's weight is now one third of what it was before after having removed 100 gms of polyurethane.
 It is now close to the prototype roof and it hasn't distorted with all that work.
 So I'm very happy at the moment.
 Everything seems to be going well.
-The interior roof photo is of FM 400 which is currently under restoration at the museum and has had the lining removed.
+The interior roof photo is of FM 400 which is currently under restoration at

 No comments: